MorelliDUniFr/dia-font-classification/README.md

 ### 6.2 Evaluation of the original dataset with different models
 In the following table, we can see the results of the different models with the original dataset.
-The time taker for the training is to be taken with a grain of salt, as it can vary a lot depending on the machine used and what other tasks are running at the same time.
+The time taken for the training is to be taken with a grain of salt, as it can vary a lot depending on the machine used and what other tasks are running at the same time.
 But it can give a general idea of the time needed to train the model, and which model is faster to train.

 | Model name            | # total images | # images per font | # epochs | Accuracy (%) | Precision | Recall | F1-score | Training time (s) | Medium training time per epoch (s) |